 People love automation when it delivers convenience and efficiency, especially where the emotional quotient is low in the purchase experience.
 But when you think of it, what purchase these days has a low emotional quotient involved?

-Today’s consumer has become so mindful that every single purchase be it milk, toothpaste, cosmetics, a car, cleaning agent, insurance or video subscription is evaluated through a prism of is it good for health (personal and global), good from a financial standpoint, good from an environmental perspective, good for the image, good for career, good for the business, good for my relation?
+Today’s consumer has become so mindful that every single purchase be it milk, toothpaste, cosmetics, a car, cleaning agent, insurance or video subscription is evaluated through a prism of ‘is it good for health (personal and global), good from a financial standpoint, good from an environmental perspective, good for the image, good for career, good for the business, good for my relationship’?

 This trend has been driven by marketers placing products in context in the lives of people, to establish a value proposition.
-Educating the consumer has meant the list of meaningful purchase criteria that must be considered before buying is exhaustive, but that makes people who are emotionally connected to you more than twice as valuable.
+Educating the consumer has meant the list of meaningful purchase criteria that must be considered before buying is exhaustive, but the emotional value a person associates with your brand or product makes people who are emotionally connected to you more than twice as valuable.

-Empathy combined with life experience, translates in all areas of life where people interact and no more so than in today’s world where depth of human connection is evidently significantly eroded.
-These skills enable a person to console a person in emotional difficulty, provide guidance and humility where needed as a leader, orchestrate a sale to a win win position and critically for a marketer, create a connection with targeted people.
+Forging a positive emotional connection at the heart of your marketing strategy can be extremely effective because empathy combined with life experience, translates in all areas of life where people interact.
+It’s especially valuable in today’s world where depth of human connection is evidently significantly eroded.
+These skills enable a person to console a person in emotional difficulty, provide guidance and humility where needed as a leader, orchestrate a sale to a win-win position and critically for a marketer, create a connection with targeted people.

-If you would like to know how to reach and effect your people, contact Wanted Consulting – Reward Offered.
+If you would like to know how to reach and connect to your target people, contact Wanted Consulting – Reward Offered.